PUBLIC ADMINISTRATOR

 626.336.2364

 Items are sold “as is, where is”.
-Payment for items purchased must be received and items must be removed from the warehouse premises the same day.
+Payment for items purchased must be received and items must be removed from the warehouse premises pursuant to the terms of the auctioneer, normally within 3 business days after the close of the auction.
+Successful bidders will need to make an appointment for the pick up and removal of their items.
+Shipping is also available at buyer’s expense.

-Interested bidders are required to deposit $100 to obtain a bidder’s paddle.
+Interested bidders are required to deposit $100 to bid online.
 The balance of the deposit less any purchases will be returned to the bidder after the auction.
 A 15% buyer’s premium and sales tax are charged by the auctioneer on all purchases.

-For additional information regarding personal property auctions, please visit the auctioneer’s FAQ page on their website at cwsmarketing.com.
+For additional information regarding personal property auctions, please visit the auctioneer’s FAQ page on their website at www.cwsmarketing.com.

 Employees of the Department of the Treasurer and Tax Collector and members of their immediate family shall not participate in the auctions conducted by the Public Administrator.

 The Public Administrator auctions approximately 125 parcels of improved and unimproved real properties each year.
-Auctions are generally held on the third weekend of the month, approximately 7 – 10 times per year, depending on the inventory of real property available for sale.
-For auction dates, subscribing to the auctioneer’s email list, previewing properties in upcoming auctions, information on Court hearings for auctioned properties, or obtaining the terms and conditions of auction sales, contact Richard “Rhett” Winchell at 310.871.0000, from 8:00 a.m. to 5:00 p.m.
+Public online auctions are generally held every month, approximately 12 times per year, depending on the inventory of real property available for sale.
+For auction dates, subscribing to the auctioneer’s email list, previewing properties in upcoming auctions, information on Court hearings for auctioned properties, or obtaining the terms and conditions of auction sales, contact Richard “Rhett” Winchell at 818-371-0000, from 8:00 a.m. to 5:00 p.m.
 Monday – Friday, by email at BIDKW@kennedywilson.com, or through the Kennedy Wilson website at BIDKW.com

 111 N. Hill Street